Start My Answer

 If you do not think that you should be required to pay then you will need to make your case.
 In the case of a Department Store credit card, the only reasons you should not be required to pay would be if you return the items, you signed the original credit agreement based on falsehoods, or the items were delivered to you defectively when ordered by mail.
 Most often these will not cut it, and you will need to explore other avenues.

-Other avenues might include asking the company to sue you to prove the debt, and the other avenue would be to look to the statute of limitations.
+Other avenues might include asking the company to sue you to prove the debt, and the other avenue would be to look at the statute of limitations.
 If it has expired then the debt lawsuit will be lifted, and you can figure out another way to pay off the debt, or ignore it and allow it to negatively affect your credit.

 How to Answer a Summons for debt collection in all 50 states